david-j-cox/desc-vs-exp-dissertation-xy/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Project Structure
 - `/components` - React components for different experiment phases
 - `/pages` - Next.js pages and routing
 - `/public` - Static assets and images
 - `/styles` - CSS and styling files

 ## Data Collection

-Experiment data is automatically collected and can be uploaded to OSF (Open Science Framework) through the `/data` endpoint.
+Experiment data is automatically collected and pushed to OSF (Open Science Framework) through the `/data` endpoint.

 ## Development
 This project uses:
 - Next.js for the frontend framework
 - Tailwind CSS for styling